Isuzu D-Max: Philippines

+In April 2023, the LS-E and LS-A trim levels received some feature upgrades levels such as the slightly redesigned grille and new alloy rims design.

+The facelifted D-Max was launched in the Philippines on 20 June 2024, it is available with five trim levels: Single Cab, LT, LS-A, LS-A Plus and LS-E.

+South Africa

+The third-generation D-Max was launched in South Africa on 7 April 2022, with a total of twenty-three variants; it is available with either 1.9-litre and 3.0-litre turbocharged diesel engines with the option between 4x2 (rear-wheel-drive) and 4x4 (four-wheel-drive).
+For South Africa, the D-Max comes in single cab, extended cab and double cab bodystyles.

+In January 2024, the X-Rider trim was added to the line-up it is powered by a 1.9-litre turbocharged diesel engine.

+In February 2024, the LS trim and a 3.0-litre turbocharged diesel engine was made available for the single cab bodystyle.

+In August 2025, the X-Rider Black trim powered by the 1.9-litre turbocharged diesel engine was made available limited to 150 units.

 Thailand

 The vehicle is available in the market as the Regular Cab, the Extended Cab, and the Crew Cab.
 The Regular Cab, also called a single cab is known as the D-Max Spark and is also available in Cab and Chassis version.
-The Extended Cab version is available in Space Cab and Hi-Lander grades.
-The Crew Cab is available in Cab 4, Hi-Lander 4, and V-Cross.
-As the top grade, the V-Cross comes with 6 airbags, blind spot monitoring, rear cross traffic alert, stability control, traction control, Bi-LEDs, and a UV blocking windshield.
+The Extended Cab version is available in Hi-Lander and Space Cab trim levels.
+The Crew Cab is available in V-Cross, Hi-Lander 4, and Cab 4.
+As the top trim, the V-Cross comes with six airbags, blind spot monitoring, rear cross traffic alert, stability control, traction control, Bi-LEDs, and a UV blocking windshield.
 Later in 2021, the updated D-Max was launched in Thailand, with the pick-up gaining new enhancements followed by a slight price increase.